ebu/ebu-tt-m-xsd/README.md

 implementation of the specification in EBU-Tech 3390 version 1.0.

 Please note that the EBU-TT XML Schema is a helping document and NOT normative but informative.

+## Style Guide

+The `use` attribute should only be specified when its value is `required` - in all other cases the default `optional` value applies and does not need to be specified.